badoo/techblog/_posts/2013-07-08-fixed-headers-in-mobile-webapps.markdown

 var focusHeight = 0;

 var preventScrolling = function () {
-    // Android devices don't deploy their keyboards immidiately, so we wait
+    // Android devices don't deploy their keyboards immediately, so we wait
     // for them to deploy every 100ms if (document.body.scrollTop < 1) {
         setTimeout(function () {